syntasso/kratix-docs/docs/main/04-guides/01-installing-kratix/03-running-with-git.md

 Kratix talks to the Worker clusters through a Repository.
 This Repository can be either be a Git server (like Github or Gitea) or a S3-compatible object store (like GCS and MinIO).
-Check [the reference architecture for more details](/docs/main/reference/architecture).
+Check [the reference deployment topology for more details](/docs/main/reference/deployment-topology).

 This page documents how to setup Kratix with Git on a KinD cluster.
 It will also install and instantiate Gitea as the Git server.
 To deploy Kratix with an